pdeschen/wuff-wiki/Create-first-IDE-app.md

   **CHECK:** There's one product in "tutorials/MyIdeApp/build/output" folder.
 It contains "MyIdeApp" bundle in "plugins" subfolder and in "configuration/config.ini".

-  **Attention:**  first build is slow, because wuff downloads Eclipse and installs it's bundles into local maven repository ($HOME/.m2/repository).
+  **Attention:**  first wuff build might be slow, because wuff downloads Eclipse and installs it's bundles into local maven repository ($HOME/.m2/repository).
 Consequent builds will be much faster.

   Note that you don't have to program "plugin.xml", "MANIFEST.MF", "config.ini" - all these files are generated and inserted into bundle and product automatically.
 It's not even necessary to write any java code - you need only "build.gradle" and that's it.